 Born in Monroe, Georgia, in 1949, Judy Coker Benowitz was raised by two World War II veterans.
 Her mother, Ivah Ree Harris Coker, was a WAVE who served in the U.S. Navy in Washington, D.C.
 Her father, Daniel Coker, served in the U.S. Army, primarily in North Africa.
-A memoirist and actor, Benowitz discusses the ways in which she has used personal testimony and primary documents to piece together her parents’ wartime stories and shares some of her preliminary research into her family’s roots on a small 1825 plantation, the William Harris homestead, in Monroe County, Georgia.
+A memoirist and actor, Benowitz discusses the ways in which she has used personal testimony and primary documents to piece together her parents’ wartime stories and shares some of her preliminary research into her family’s roots on a small 1825 plantation, the William Harris homestead, in Walton County, Georgia.
 Benowitz also discusses her experiences with the anti-war protest movement during the Vietnam War and reflects on her interfaith (Christian-Jewish) family.
 Benowitz recorded her Legacy Series testimony at the Museum of History and Holocaust Education on December 16, 2021.

 Judy Benowitz Interview, 2021-12-16, Legacy Series Oral History Program, 2013-, KSU/14/05/03/001, Museum of History and Holocaust Education, Kennesaw State University.

 The digital reproductions on this site are provided for research consultation and scholarly purposes only.
 Copyright is retained by the authors of items as stipulated by United States copyright law.
 To request permission to publish, reproduce, publicly display, broadcast, or distribute this material in any format outside of fair use please contact the Kennesaw State University Archives and/or copyright holder.